 TO ANTIQUITY AND BACK

-The Beclouded word shape some one was quite usual in translations of Latin classics, as Cicero.
-The difference in spelling was to mean “some specific, indicated person”, and “someone” remained potentially synonymous with “anyone”.
-Today, the context resolves on the difference.
+The Beclouded word shape some one was quite regular in Webster 1828 and translations of Latin classics, as Cicero.
+The difference in spelling was to mean “some indicated person”, and the shape someone remained close with “anyone”.
+Today, the context resolves on the meaning.

 The poet allowed the word divine classically to indicate senses as psychological or select.
-In Exclusion, the soul to decide on oneself follows own divine majority or, to regard ancient Latin, the priority of own will.
-Much Madness, brings on the human psyche as well.
+In the Exclusion, the soul to decide on oneself follows own divine majority or, to regard ancient Latin, the priority of own resolve.
+Much Madness highlights the difference between personal and group accord.

 I reason that in heaven